-TriggerSelector Description Start image acquisition in response to the external trigger signal input.
-AcquisitionStart Note: You can set the number of lines between the trigger input and the time when image data is output to the host with the Image Output Delay setting.
+TriggerSelector Description AcquisitionStart Start image acquisition in response to the external trigger signal input.
+Note: You can set the number of lines between the trigger input and the time when image data is output to the host with the Image Output Delay setting.
 AcquisitionEnd Stop image acquisition in response to the external trigger signal input.
 LineStart Acquire one line in response to the external trigger input.
-Select this option when Expo
+Select this option when Exposure control is performed by an external trigger.
+FrameStart Acquire one frame in response to the external trigger signal input.
+Select this to perform exposure control using external triggers.
+Note: For more information, see "Frame Start Trigger" and "FrameStart Trigger" and AcquisitionTransferStart Trigger".
+Output acquired images at a specified timing in response to an external trigger signal input.
+AcquisitionTransferStart Note : There is a limit to the number of image frames that can be stored internally.
+The approximate value can be calculated using the following formula.
+MIN(ROUNDDOWN(127MB÷PayloadSize)-1,1000) For example, when Width = 2048, Height = 4096, and PixelFormat = RGB8, "4" frames can be stored in the camera.

 - When TriggerMode is On, the camera first receives the AcquisitionStart command (AcquisitionControl), the Acquisition trigger signal, and then outputs images. - The settings for exposure control and triggers are related to each other.
-Refer to "Step 4: Configure Trigger, Exposure, and Line Rate Settings" when configure the settings.
+Refer to "Step 5: Configure Trigger, Exposure, and Line Rate Settings" when configure the settings.